gojiplus/diverse_stories/README.md

-# diverse_stories
+## Diverse Stories

-Use GenAI to generate stories with diverse characters (based on classic out of copyright novels, stories, etc.)
+Use GenAI to generate stories with diverse characters (based on classic out-of-copyright novels, stories, etc.).